gtmoose32/moosesoft-azure-messaging-servicebus/README.md

 ## Samples

 Sample for [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-service-bus-trigger?tabs=csharp) can be found [here](https://github.com/gtmoose32/moosesoft-azure-messaging-servicebus/tree/master/samples/).

+Note:  Azure Functions Service Bus Trigger must have auto complete messages turned off.
+Otherwise, the package will fail because the Azure Functions runtime will complete or abandon the lock behind the scenes.
+That setting is configured in the [host.json](https://github.com/gtmoose32/moosesoft-azure-messaging-servicebus/blob/master/samples/AzureFunctionSample/host.json) file of the sample.